apache/cloudstack-documentation/source/adminguide/virtual_machines/importing_vmware_vms_into_kvm.rst

     ::

-        apt install virtio-win
+        apt install virtio-win (if the package is not available, then manual steps will be required to install the virtio drivers for windows)

-The OVF tool (ovftool) must be installed on the destination KVM hosts if the hosts should import VM files (OVF) from vCenter directly, if not management server imports them.
+The OVF tool (ovftool) must be installed on the destination KVM hosts if the hosts should import VM files (OVF) from vCenter directly.
+If not, management server imports them (management server is not using ovftool, so no need to install it on the management server hosts.

 Usage
 -----